2017 Chinese Zodiac - Year of the Rooster

 While the astrology and horoscopes of the west look at the time of a person's birth in any given year, Chinese astrology places significance on the year itself.
 The Chinese zodiac is a 60 year cycle, containing five sub-cycles of twelve years, in which each consecutive year has its own animal symbol and horoscope.

-2016 Chinese Zodiac - Year of the Monkey
+2017 Chinese Zodiac - Year of the Rooster

-Key to working with the Year of the Monkey is thinking like a Monkey.
-He’s crazy smart, insanely intelligent and a lateral thinker.
+On the 28th January the Monkey moves aside, making way for the Rooster.
+The Monkey is quick on his feet, he’s crazy smart, insanely intelligent and a lateral thinker.
 The Monkey will go for the easiest way out of a tricky situation every time and can’t think why you would want to do things the hard way.
-If there’s a short cut the Monkey will find it, but it’s your job to channel this in a way that doesn’t mean you cut too many corners, for often it’s the journey itself that teaches us the most.
+If there’s a short cut the Monkey will find it.

 About Chinese Astrology